NCIP/qfive/README.md

 Welcome to the QFive Project!
 ===============================

-QFive  is based on a probabilistic classification algorithm that employs principal components dimension-reduction and linear discriminant analysis using the spectra from either SELDI or MALDI-TOF mass spectrometry results as input.
+QFive provides a probabilistic classification algorithm using the spectra from either SELDI or MALDI-TOF mass spectrometry results as input.
+It is developed using R language.

 QFive is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.